WeblateOrg/weblate/docs/admin.rst

 * Can lock translation for translating [Users, Managers]

-The default setup (after you run :djadmin:`setupgroups`) consists of two groups `Users` and `Managers` which have privileges as descibed above.
+The default setup (after you run :djadmin:`setupgroups`) consists of two groups `Users` and `Managers` which have privileges as described above.
 All new users are automatically added to `Users` group.

 Additionally anonymous users are allowed to make suggestions to any translation.

-Basically `Users` are meant as regular translators and `Managers` for developers who need more control over the translation - they can force commiting changes to git, push changes upstream (if Weblate is configured to do so) or disable translation (eg. when there are some major changes happening upstream).
+Basically `Users` are meant as regular translators and `Managers` for developers who need more control over the translation - they can force committing changes to git, push changes upstream (if Weblate is configured to do so) or disable translation (eg. when there are some major changes happening upstream).